vic-ma/howtodismantle.github.io/_posts/2025-02-13-Elevate-Your-Workflow-Building-a-Next-Gen-Continuous-Improvement-Board-with-Office-365-ToDo.md

 ![image](/assets/2025-02-13/080.png)

 Let's jump into the Building Blocks of the "Create Task" command button.
 We just call another function that is offered by the ToDo data source.
-AFter the creation of the task we refresh the data source and jump back to the overview screen.
+After the creation of the task we refresh the data source and jump back to the overview screen.

 ![image](/assets/2025-02-13/090.png)